StephenChan/repo-replacement-test/README.md

 ## Step 4: check for PR number conflicts

 - Create a new PR in repo-replacement-test.
 If it ends up being PR #1, then go back to check the older "merge pull request #1" commit.
 See if GitHub makes the text "#1" link to the new PR #1.
+    - Yes it becomes PR #1, and yes that link does do that.